Creative Director. Copywriter. Lover of spoonerisms

 best ever faceswap memes

-Im a big believer in charity and helping others- especially in looking at ways to help solve the issue of global poverty.
-Recently we’ve begun working with World Vision.
-From the lost toy store, highlighting lost toys from war torn areas and an installation made from old toys looking for a new home, to child sponsorship journeys which enrich the lives of those sponsoring and those being sponsored, or engaging teens to lend their voice to refugees around the world, this is the tip of the iceberg of the work we’re doing together.
+I’m a big believer in charity and helping others- especially in looking at ways to help solve the issue of global poverty.
+Here’s a selection ideas i created for World Vision.
+From the lost toy store, highlighting lost toys from war torn areas and an installation made from old toys looking for a new home, to child sponsorship journeys which enrich the lives of those sponsoring and those being sponsored, or engaging teens to lend their voice to refugees around the world.

 The lost toy store